Projections and Algorithms

 Ryan McCombe

-When we’re using an algorithm that acts on items in a collection, often we will want to apply some temporary transformation to each item first.
+When using an algorithm that acts on items in a collection, we often don't want the exact values in the collection to be the input.

-Or, we might have a collection of Character objects, and we want to run an algorithm on a property of those characters, such as their name.
+Or, we have a collection of Player objects, and we want to run an algorithm on a property of those objects, such as their email addresses.

 Example: Sorting Numbers By Absolute Value

-In the previous lesson, we introduced the ranges::sort algorithm.
-Its first argument is the range we want to sort, and the optional second argument is the comparison we want to use to sort the range:
+In the previous lesson, we introduced the std::ranges::sort() algorithm.
+Its first argument is the range we want to sort, and the optional second argument is the comparison function to use for sorting the range.

 #include <algorithm>